duckduckgo/duckduckgo-help-pages/_docs/results/rduckduckgocom.md

 ---
-title: r.duckduckgo.com
+title: What does the ‘r.duckduckgo.com’ domain do?
+nav_title: About the ‘r.duckduckgo.com’ Domain
+description: DuckDuckGo doesn’t track you.
+That’s the DuckDuckGo privacy policy in a nutshell.
-category: Results
+category: DuckDuckGo Search Privacy
-order: 421
+order: 700
 ---

 <p>